Vladimir Putin: Environmental policy

 In 2004, Putin signed the Kyoto Protocol treaty designed to reduce greenhouse gas emissions.
-However, Russia did not face mandatory cuts, because the Kyoto Protocol limits emissions to a percentage increase or decrease from 1990 levels and Russia's greenhouse-gas emissions fell well below the 1990 baseline due to a drop in economic output after the breakup of the Soviet Union.
+However, Russia did not face mandatory cuts, because the Kyoto Protocol limits emissions to a percentage increase or decrease from 1990 levels and Russia's greenhouse-gas emissions fell well below the 1990 baseline due to a drop in economic output after the breakup of the Soviet Union, excluding emissions from land use, land-use change and forestry (LULUCF).

+In 2019 Russia joined the Paris Agreement.
+Russia's goal is to reach net zero by 2060, but its energy strategy to 2035 is mostly about burning more fossil fuels.
+Reporting military emissions is voluntary and, as of 2024, no data is available since before the 2022 invasion of Ukraine.

+Putin described climate change as a concerning fact with big consequences for Russia.
+He is not sure if it man made or not, but said that Russia is trying and will try to reduce man-made emissions with forests and "low-emission energy"; by this term, he intends Natural gas, Nuclear energy, and Hydroenergy in Russia.
+He said that rich countries should provide finance and technology to those with less money for lower emissions.
+Some describe his policy as "mimicry of climate policy" and say he turned environmentalism into tool of political influence.

 Religious policy

-Putin regularly attends the most important services of the Russian Orthodox Church on the main holy days, and has established a good relationship with Patriarchs of the Russian Church, the late Alexy II of Moscow and the current Kirill of Moscow.
+Putin regularly attends the most important services of the Russian Orthodox Church on the main holy days and has established a good relationship with Patriarchs of the Russian Church, the late Alexy II of Moscow and the current Kirill of Moscow.
 As president, Putin took an active personal part in promoting the Act of Canonical Communion with the Moscow Patriarchate, signed 17 May 2007, which restored relations between the Moscow-based Russian Orthodox Church and the Russian Orthodox Church Outside Russia after the 80-year schism.

 Under Putin, the Hasidic Federation of Jewish Communities of Russia became increasingly influential within the Jewish community, partly due to the influence of Federation-supporting businessmen mediated through their alliances with Putin, notably Lev Leviev and Roman Abramovich.
 According to the Jewish Telegraphic Agency, Putin is popular amongst the Russian Jewish community, who see him as a force for stability.
 Russia's chief rabbi, Berel Lazar, said Putin "paid great attention to the needs of our community and related to us with a deep respect".
 In 2016, Ronald S. Lauder, the president of the World Jewish Congress, also praised Putin for making Russia "a country where Jews are welcome".

 Human rights organizations and religious freedom advocates have criticized the state of religious freedom in Russia.
 In 2016, Putin oversaw the passage of legislation that prohibited missionary activity in Russia.
 Nonviolent religious minority groups have been repressed under anti-extremism laws, especially Jehovah's Witnesses.

-One of the 2020 amendments to the Constitution of Russia has a constitutional reference to God.
+One of the 2020 amendments to the Constitution of Russia directly refers to belief in God.